espressif/esp-idf/docs/en/api-reference/peripherals/spi_slave.rst

 The SPI slave driver allows using the SPI peripherals as full-duplex Devices.
 The driver can send/receive transactions up to {IDF_TARGET_MAX_DATA_BUF} bytes in length, or utilize DMA to send/receive longer transactions.
 However, there are some :ref:`known issues <spi_dma_known_issues>` related to DMA.

+The SPI slave driver supports registering the SPI ISR to a certain CPU core.
+If multiple tasks try to access the same SPI Device, it is recommended to refactor your application so that each SPI peripheral is only accessed by a single task at a time. and use :cpp:member:`spi_bus_config_t::isr_cpu_id` to register the SPI ISR to the same core as SPI peripheral related tasks to ensure thread safe.

 SPI Transactions
 ----------------